doeunkwon/Bounce/README.md

    - ex) if the only afternoon event in the library is "running", it will always show up at 12pm
    - Edit the algorithm so that even if "running" is the only afternoon event, it may still show up anytime between 12pm and 5pm (which is range for the afternoon phase)
 4. Fix `placeLabel` bug
-   - When a user first sets his/her preference, the location/weather label doesn't behave correctly
+   - When a user first sets his/her preference, the location/weather label doesn't update correctly
+   - Instead, it's still labelled as "Go get set up!" even though the user has already set up
-   - Once the user force refreshes the app, the label behaves appropriately
+   - Once the user force refreshes the app, the label behaves appropriately and updates the location and weather